 Wildlife is here, just harder to spot as it moves around seeking water and shelter from the elements.
 Elephant, zebra, oryx, springbox, ostrich, giraffe and even cheetah.
 Each animal is so well adapted to the desert conditions and that in itself is exciting to see and learn about on your Skeleton Coast holiday adventure.

-Are you Skeleton Coast safari ready?Get in Touch
+Are you Skeleton Coast safari ready?Let’s Chat

-Things to Do on the Skeleton Coast
+Things to Do on the Skeleton Coast Namibia

 The southern gateway to the coast is Swakopmund, a German settlement and just north is Henties Bay, popular among fishing enthusiasts.
 The Cape Cross Seal Reserve is further north, supporting a colony of around 200,000 seals.
 It’s very impressive if not pungent simply due to the vast number of seals.
 It is a historically significant site too because in 1486 the first European set foot on the coast here a “Portuguese navigator Diego Cao”.
 The Skeleton Coast National Park proper is a narrow tract of land 30″ 40 kilometres wide and 500 kilometres long, stretching between the Ugab River and the Kunene River.
 It extends 16,400 square kilometres and the special quality is certainly its remoteness.